Find Grad Schools

 16 Yearly Graduations

 The 3rd most popular school in the country for literature majors who are seeking their master's degree is Simmons University.
-The average in-state tuition for full-time undergraduates is $41,872 per year, while in-state graduate students, on average, pay $21,384 per year.
-The literature program at Simmons University awarded 16 master's degrees during the 2020-2021 school year.
-Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.
+Each year, around 6,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $43,060 per year, while in-state graduate students, on average, pay $27,152 per year.
+During the most recent year for which we have data, 16 people received their master's degree in literature from Simmons.
+Of these students, 80% were women and 10% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations

 Center for Advanced Studies On Puerto Rico and the Caribbean comes in at #4 on our list of the most popular colleges offering master's degrees in literature.
 Each year, around 500 students seeking various degrees attend the university.
-The literature program at Center for Advanced Studies On Puerto Rico and the Caribbean awarded 10 master's degrees during the 2020-2021 school year.
-Of these students, 70% were women and 100% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 10 people received their master's degree in literature from Centro de Estudios Avanzados de Puerto Rico y El Caribe.
+Of these students, 67% were women and 100% were members of underrepresented racial-ethnic groups.

 #5